gloaysa/studentPortfolio/schematizer/README.md

 ## CHALLENGES

 1. Have required and non-required fields.
-2. Remember if an object was valid or not
+2. Remember if an object was valid or not.

 ---